1964 Wyoming Cowboys football team

 The 1964 Wyoming Cowboys football team was an American football team that represented the University of Wyoming as a member of the Western Athletic Conference (WAC) during the 1964 NCAA University Division football season.
-In their third season under head coach Lloyd Eaton, the Cowboys compiled a 6–2–2 record (2–2 in WAC, fourth), and outscored opponents by a total of 181 to 117.
+In their third season under head coach Lloyd Eaton, the Cowboys compiled a 6–2–2 record (2–2 against conference opponents), finished fourth in the WAC, and outscored opponents by a total of 181 to 117.
 Dick Barry, Jeff Hartman, and Bill Levine were the team captains.